-&lt;sup>165 Alexander Turnbull Library image.
-Scoured: Digital NZ A-Tihi O Aotearoa. https://ww100.govt.nz/find-ww1-content/war-in-france?category=All224220&page=13
+165 Alexander Turnbull Library image.
+Scoured: Digital NZ A-Tihi O Aotearoa. https://ww100.govt.nz/find-ww1-content/war-in-france?category=All224220&page=13 how the partnership of mutual trust forged between companions with its roots in wartime, soldiers often came to regard animals almost as an extension of themselves.
+168

-&lt;sup>166 Dogs are reported to have ten to twenty times the number of receptors in their nose, compared to a human, and the olfactory part of their brain (devoted to smell) is much larger.
+166 Dogs are reported to have ten to twenty times the number of receptors in their nose, compared to a human, and the olfactory part of their brain (devoted to smell) is much larger.
 This gives them the ability to detect very faint odours and to discriminate between very slight differences in chemical composition.
 Dogs rely on their sense of smell much the same way humans rely on their eyesight.

-&lt;sup>167 Accession number 1990.619.1 Viewed by author.
+167 Accession number 1990.619.1 Viewed by author.
 National Army Museum archives, Waiouru.